Pittsburgh Panthers: Softball

 Softball was founded as a varsity sport at Pitt in 1998 and entered the Big East in 1999 and ACC for the 2013–14 season.
 In 2011, Pitt won a program record 34 games in a single record en route to a team record third straight winning season and was the ACC tournament runner-up in 2015.
 The team moved into a new softball facility, Vartabedian Field at the Petersen Sports Complex, in 2011.
-Pitt softball was coached by Holly Aprile.
+Pitt softball was coached by Jenny Allard.